A SIX60 weekend in the Hastings District

 The opportunities to savour Hastings and Hawke's Bay either side of the SIX60 concert are seemingly endless, but here's some inspiration to get you started.

 Warm up for the concert by sampling some of Hawke's Bay's finest wine at the annual Bridge Pa Wine Festival on Saturday afternoon.
-Featuring seven wineries from the famous Bridge Pa Triangle wine growing district, the festival offers hop on / hop off buses to connect all the destinations.
+Featuring six wineries from the famous Bridge Pa Triangle wine growing district, the festival offers hop on / hop off buses to connect all the destinations.
 Each winery will also play host to entertainment and food offerings, making it an ideal warm up for the evening's main event.

 For a first-hand look at why Hawke's Bay is regarded among New Zealand's most celebrated growing regions, head along to the famous Hawke's Bay Farmers' Market in Hastings on Sunday morning.
 Buy direct from the growers and artisan producers, all the while enjoying a freshly-made coffee and pastry.